 - 1. Application for Admission: The application is required and is available on the CHP website. - 2.
-Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the application. - Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course. - 4.
-Graduate Record Examination (GRE): Scores (from an examination taken within five years of the date of application to the NMAA program) must be sent directly from GRE.
-Use GRE code number 6146 to have scores sent directly to the College of Health Professions. - 5.
+Application Fee: A non-refundable application fee of \$40.00 is required and must accompany the application. - 3.
+Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course. - 4.
 Preceptor and Affiliate Agreement Forms: One Preceptor Agreement Form completed by a nuclear medicine physician or radiologist who is willing to serve as the applicant's clinical preceptor must be submitted.
 An Affiliate Agreement form to be completed by the clinical facility will be provided upon receipt of the preceptor form.
-Information about the role of the physician preceptors and the Preceptor Agreement Form is available on the program website under How to Apply. - Reference Forms: Two completed reference forms, one of which must come from a current supervisor, must be submitted. - Professional Certification: Evidence of current certification in nuclear medicine technology by the Nuclear Medicine Certification Board (NMTCB), the American Registry of Radiologic Technologists (ARRT), or the Canadian Association of Medical Radiation Technologists (CAMRT) must be submitted. - 8.
-Advanced Cardiac Life Support (ACLS): Evidence of current ACLS certification must be provided.
+Information about the role of the physician preceptors and the Preceptor Agreement Form is available on the program website under How to Apply. - 5.
+Reference Forms: Two references are required.
+Applicants will be required to enter the reference name and email address on the online application.
+That information will automatically generate an email to the references with instructions for completing and submitting the reference form.

-- 9. Post-Certification Clinical Experience: Evidence of completion of a minimum of two years of full-time equivalent clinical experience in imaging sciences following certification must be provided.
+- 6. Professional Certification: Evidence of current certification in nuclear medicine technology by the Nuclear Medicine Certification Board (NMTCB), the American Registry of Radiologic Technologists (ARRT), or the Canadian Association of Medical Radiation Technologists (CAMRT) must be submitted by uploading it to the "Upload Documents" section of the online application. - 7.
+Advanced Cardiac Life Support (ACLS): Evidence of current ACLS certification must be provided by uploading it to the "Upload Documents" section of the online application. - 8.
+Post-Certification Clinical Experience: Evidence of completion of a minimum of two years of full-time equivalent clinical experience in imaging sciences following certification must be provided by uploading it to the "Upload Documents" section of the online application.
 This experience must have been completed within the past three years.
-Teaching experience in an accredited nuclear medicine program may be submitted for consideration in meeting this requirement. - 10.
+Teaching experience in an accredited nuclear medicine program may be submitted for consideration in meeting this requirement. - 9.
 Letter of Interest: A personal statement or letter of interest, including one's professional goals is required.
+It should be submitted by uploading it to the "Upload Documents" section of the online application.
 The statement is intended to allow applicants an opportunity to provide in narrative form any information that they believe would be useful to the admissions committee but may not have been included in any other documentation.
-The statement should be approximately 500-700 words in length. - 11 Interview: Qualified applicants must present themselves for an interview, if invited.
+The statement should be approximately 500-700 words in length. - 10.
+Interview: Qualified applicants must present themselves for an interview, if invited.
 The interview may be in person at UAMS, UMC, GRU, or SLC, or may take place by telephone or audio conference.
-Interviews will be scheduled by the NMAA program director. - 12.
+Interviews will be scheduled by the NMAA program director. - 11.
 TOEFL scores as applicable.
 See International Applicants in the Admissions/Academic Information section of this catalog.